 Have you ever wondered just what that small flying insect is that’s buzzing around your face?
 One of the most annoying things is getting bitten by an insect but not knowing exactly what it is that’s bitten you – especially when some insects have much more painful bites than you might expect given their size.
 Some of these small biting insects are no-see-ums which are often known as biting midges, while others that are extremely common are called gnats.

-Both are found virtually all around the world in many different habitats, although particularly around slow-moving water, but just what are the differences between the two?
-Join us as we discover everything you need to know about no-see-ums vs gnats!
+Both are found virtually all around the world in many different habitats, particularly around slow-moving water, but just what are the differences between the two?
+Join us as we discover everything you need to know about no-see-ums vs. gnats!

 Gnat is a loose descriptive term rather than a scientific one and is used to describe a group of tiny flies.
 Gnats are generally described as being any species in the Nematocera suborder.
 No-see-ums are tiny flies from the family group Ceratopogonidae of which there are around 5,000 species worldwide.
-However, no-see-ums actually fulfil the aforementioned criteria to be classed as a gnat.
-Despite this, there are many, many other species which are also classed as gnats, meaning that there are still a few differences that we can use to distinguish them by.
+However, no-see-ums actually fulfill the aforementioned criteria to be classed as a gnat.
+Despite this, there are many, many other species that are also classed as gnats, meaning that there are still a few differences that we can use to distinguish them.